h-omer/neo4j-versioner-core/docs/index.md

 ## init

-This procedure is used in order to initialize an Entity node, with an optional initial State.
+This procedure is used in order to initialize an Entity node, with an initial State.
-If a Map of `State` properties is given, it will also create a `State` node, with both `HAS_STATE` and `CURRENT` relationships.
+If a Map of `State` properties is given, a `State` node will be created, with both `HAS_STATE` and `CURRENT` relationships; otherwise, a `State` node without properties will be created.
 If date is given, `date` and `startDate` will be initialized with that value.

 ### Details